Love ‘em or hate ‘em, managers are crucial to every organization.

 8. What was the worst day you’ve had at work in the past three months?

 To identify the candidate's weaknesses, simply swap the question around.
+This can also give you insight into their problem-solving skills.

 9. What's your plan for building rapport and credibility with your new team?